JPBureik/experiment-monitoring/server_setup.md

 ## Preparing the RaspberryPi

-  * Declare the MAC address of the RaspberryPi at the [Service Info](https://ticket.institutoptique.fr/front/helpdesk.public.php?create_ticket=1) so that it can have internet access.
+  * In order to have internet access, declare the MAC address of the RaspberryPi at the [Service Info](https://ticket.institutoptique.fr/front/helpdesk.public.php?create_ticket=1), specifying explicitly that the machine is a RaspberryPi in headless mode.

   * [Download](https://www.raspberrypi.org/downloads/raspbian/) and install Raspberry Pi OS Lite on the SD card